(DC comics emotional spectrum)

 Attributes and Linking – are Green Lanterns Born Fearless ?

-From a game standpoint, do candidates possess high Attributes (for Green Lantern candidates a high MIN, SPI and (usually) WIL) when they’re recruited ?
+Do candidates possess high Attributes (for Green Lantern candidates a high MIN, SPI and (usually) WIL) when they’re recruited ?

 We can’t really say.
 A likely answer is “no, though they sometimes have appropriate Advantages or Drawbacks when recruited (such as Iron Nerves for Green Lanterns, Rage for Red Lanterns)”.